 By visiting Greece during May, early June and the whole of September, which might be considered as the beginning of autumn but in Greece, logistically that’s not the case, you get the best of both worlds: you’ll have the opportunity to experience the flawless weather and striking beaches but in the same time, you’ll escape mass tourism and you’ll get to see an aspect of Greece reserved only for its locals; a much more authentic and enjoyable endeavor in our opinion.

-In my humble opinion, late spring is the best season in Greece as it is warm enough to enjoy it but not heatstroke-inducing.
+In our humble opinion, late spring is the best season in Greece as it is warm enough to enjoy it but not heatstroke-inducing.
 If you want to follow our advice and choose spring for your Greek vacations, don’t forget to look into the top choices for spring in Greece!

 Of course, there is also the possibility of visiting Greece during winter, which may not be the most conventional choice but it is a valid one.
 Here are 5 reasons to love winter in Greece, however, we wouldn’t encourage you to choose winter to explore the Greek islands, as during the colder month they’re empty, with only a handful of locals and no things to do -not to mention the biting cold and strong winds the Greek islands are infamous for.

-Of course, the mainland of Greece has a number of regions that are excellent for a winter adventure.
+The mainland of Greece has a number of regions that are excellent for a winter adventure.
 Yes, there won’t be sparkling beaches involved, but there will be striking landscapes, beautiful castles, imposing mountains, our favorite ski resorts, and luscious nature that won’t let you regret your choice even for a minute!

 Well, that’s a loaded question, as the number of days you will spend in Greece depends on a matter of various factors, such as the number of days left from your annual leave, the number of destinations you want to visit, where you want to go, and what type of holidays you want to experience.